o-murphy/py-ballisticcalc/docs/concepts/munition/weapon.md

 * [`sight`][py_ballisticcalc.munition.Weapon.sight]: Sight type and properties.

 !!! note
-    See the API documentation of [`Weapon`][py_ballisticcalc.munition.Weapon] for the class definition including a full list of methods and attributes.
+    See the API documentation of [[Weapon][py_ballisticcalc.munition.Weapon]][py_ballisticcalc.munition.Weapon] for the class definition including a full list of methods and attributes.